Reviewing Nuveen Arizona Quality Municipal Income Fund (NAZ)'s and Great Elm Capital Corporation (NASDAQ:GECC)'s results | New Business Observer

 |0%

-Nuveen Arizona Quality Municipal Income Fund and Great Elm Capital Corporation has shares held by institutional investors as follows: 11.85% and 29.68%.
-Insiders Comparatively, held 19.7% of Great Elm Capital Corporation shares.
+Nuveen Arizona Quality Municipal Income Fund and Great Elm Capital Corporation has shares owned by institutional investors as follows: 11.85% and 29.68%.
+On the other hand, insiders owned about 19.7% of Great Elm Capital Corporation’s shares.

 Performance